zentrocdot/personal-extensions/README.md

 * sd-webui-calc_aspect_ratio

   + Calculates the aspect ratio from Width and Hight of the web UI

+## Installation

+The installation of each Extension is as easy as it is.
+Go to tab Extensions and go to tab Install from URL.
+Put in the link from the reference and your are done.

 ## Usage